arefanafgeh/flash_loan_learning/README.md

+### Question
 ------------------------------------------------------------------
-is it even possible some tokens to have different price on different Dex?
+Is it even possible for some tokens to have different price on different Dex?
 ------------------------------------------------------------------

 Yes — **absolutely!** In fact, this is **very common**, and it’s the core idea behind many DeFi strategies like **arbitrage**.